JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 A few examples below mention [Distributed.jl](https://docs.julialang.org/en/v1/stdlib/Distributed/)-based parallelism.
-Like multi-threading example, you need to setup multiple worker processes to get speedup.
+Like how multi-threading is setup, you need to setup multiple worker processes to get speedup.
 You can start `julia` with `-p auto` (or, equivalently, `--procs auto`).
-Distributed.jl lets you add worker processes after starting Julia with [`addprocs`](https://docs.julialang.org/en/v1/stdlib/Distributed/#Distributed.addprocs):
+Distributed.jl also lets you add worker processes after starting Julia with [`addprocs`](https://docs.julialang.org/en/v1/stdlib/Distributed/#Distributed.addprocs):

 ```julia